-We were first appointed as independent auditors to perform a statutory audit of the Bank's separate financial statements for year 2021 on 10 September 2021 by the Supervisory Board.
-The period of total uninterrupted engagement for performing the statutory audit of the Bank is one year.
+We were first appointed as independent auditors to perform a statutory audit of the Group's consolidated financial statements for year 2021 on 10 September 2021 by the Supervisory Board.
+The period of total uninterrupted engagement for performing the statutory audit of the Group is one year.